XPhyro/scripts/README.md

 If you would like to use the provided wrapper scripts, add `$PREFIX/bin/wrapper` to your `$PATH` with higher priority than the locations of the wrapped scripts.
+Some scripts also require `$PREFIX/share/scripts/include` to be in your path.

 ## Uninstallation
 If you installed for your user: